KnpLabs/KnpUserBundle/Resources/doc/overriding_forms.md

 form type and configure the bundle to use it.

 The first step is to create a new form type in your own bundle.
-The following class extends the base FOSUserBundle `RegistrationFormType` and then adds the custom `name` field.
+The following class inherits from the base FOSUserBundle `fos_user_registration` type using the form type hierarchy and then adds the custom `name` field.

 ``` php
 // src/Acme/UserBundle/Form/Type/RegistrationFormType.php